 So the show revolves around the land of Equestria which is obviously populated by ponies, unicorns and whatever.
 The protagonist is Twilight Sparkle who is studying the "magic" of friendship and sets off with her five pony friends: Applejack (Honesty), Fluttershy (Kindness), Pinkie Pie (Laughter), Rarity (Generosity), Rainbow Dash (Loyalty), and Twilight Sparkle herself (Magic, what did you expect?).

+If you wanna know why I think MLP is bad, be my guest.
 First of all, people say the ponies are "cute".
 They aren't cute enough for me and don't fit standards.

 The music is so irritating that it gets stuck in my head, so I always have to mute the volume.
-Sheesh, not kidding with you right there.
+Sheesh, I'm not kidding with you right there.

 The characters are annoying and have the personality of nothing but a lousy rock.
 The ones that make my blood boil the most, however, is Rainbow Dash and Pinkie Pie.
 And let's not mention Derpy.
 Whoop-dee-doo.